 Moreover, The Impulse Purchase Mindset The Buyers Are In, Contributes Too!
 Just like brick and mortar stores will place some goods in front of their cash register; so you'll be attracted to those goods, while you are lining up to pay for your purchase.
 This Is The Same Way Up-Sells Work Iin Your Sales Funnel.

+While The Buyers are waiting to download The Front-End Product; still on Buying Mode...
+Your Sales Funnel Hits Them With Your Up-Sell!

 Mistake #1: Convert At Lower Percentage